-Similarly, Mother's Younger Brother spends his life looking for a playwright who can assign him in an ideal role that can reflect his idealistic principles and creative skills.
+Similarly, Mother's Younger Brother suffers from a wide range of vulnerability especially social.
+He is a gloomy chap who finds his identity in relation to other people.
+For that reason, he spends his life looking for a playwright who can assign him in an ideal role that can reflect his idealistic principles and creative skills.
 He initially joins his sister's family where he adopts the role of a silenced actor and works at the family factory.
 Falling short of his desires, Mother's Younger Brother falls in love with Evelyn Nesbit.
 Again, he joins her script satisfied with the same role of a silent, neglected actor.
 After she dumps him, he is left with no role to play or a script to link up with.
 He is not even a third persona.
 Resentful and disheartened, he energetically joins Coalhouse's team with a dubious role.
 His new role that enables him to fight injustice qualifies him to be a second persona parallel to all the members of the team.
 He ultimately feels as if his life has a sense of purpose.
 Nonetheless, as a Coalhouse among Coalhouses, he is deprived of an independent role and thus a persona.
 After the dispersal of the team, he travels all over the United States and subsequently to Mexico, where he is engaged in a number of radical battles and where he eventually passes away as an ignored third persona.
-His legacy of inventions, however, could have provided him with the ticked to enter history and be a great actor.
+His legacy of inventions, however, could have provided him with the ticket to enter history and be a great actor.